CfM47/ML-Project/Structure.md

     mode: "min" # Options: "min", "max"
 ```

-This configuration is loaded and validated at runtime by a `loader.py` and `schemas.py` within the approach's `configs/` directory, ensuring that experiments are reproducible and robust.
+This configuration is loaded and validated at runtime by the `utils.config.load_config` function, ensuring that experiments are reproducible and robust.